XpresSpa Group Inc. [XSPA] stock Initiated by H.C. Wainwright analyst, price target now $3.50

-XpresSpa Group Inc. [NASDAQ: XSPA] gained 0.72% or 0.01 points to close at $1.40 with a heavy trading volume of 3214980 shares.
+XpresSpa Group Inc. [NASDAQ: XSPA] price surged by 12.12 percent to reach at $0.16.
 The company report on June 1, 2021 that XpresSpa Group Announces the Launch of treatcare.com, Phase One of New Travel, Health and Wellness Lifestyle Brand.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.